BhanukaKrish/BhanukaKrish/README.md

 - 📫 How to reach me **bhanukakrish@gmail.com**

-- ⚡ Fun fact :- food and anime are the reasons to live.
+- ⚡ Fun fact:- food and anime are the reasons to live.

 <br>